 Outpatient rehab is for highly motivated individuals or those who have already completed inpatient treatment.
 This level of care focuses on relapse prevention and is often combined with sober living or 12-step participation.

 Sober living isn’t technically considered therapeutic treatment, but it usually operates as a transitional bridge between inpatient drug rehab and day-to-day living.
 These homes are great for people who do not have supportive home environments or those who wish to benefit from ongoing support in early recovery.
 These drug and alcohol-free environments can help individuals improve the skills they learned in rehab.

 Support Groups for Long-Term Sobriety

-Like sober living homes, support groups aren’t considered therapy, however, they are still an integral part of the addiction treatment process.
+Like sober living homes, support groups aren’t considered therapy.
+However, they are still an integral part of the substance use recovery process.
 Oftentimes, people in recovery are introduced to support groups while in rehab and choose to continue participating in them to stay sober.
-Support groups allow for long-term care after treatment and come in many different forms, including:
+They allow for long-term care after treatment and come in many different forms, including:

 - 12-Step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA)